e2technologies/ViewCSS/README.md

 Note that the "cssCustomize" method is called every time ".css" is called.
-In order to differentiate between the different calls, the "object", "class", and "style" from the ".css" call are included in hte callback.
+In order to differentiate between the different calls, the "object", "class", and "style" from the ".css" call are included in the callback.

 ### Snooping
 Snooping is a mechanism that provides a way to print out the initial values